aditya-goyal-omniful/oms/Readme.md

 ## 🧠 Developer Notes

-* Redis is used to cache SKU/Hub validation from IMS
+* Redis is used to cache SKU/Hub validation from IMS and webhook URLs
-* go\_commons provides reusable HTTP client, SQS, S3, and logging interfaces
+* go\_commons provides reusable HTTP client, SQS, S3, Redis, config, i18n, and logging interfaces
 * Swagger comments are generated using `swag init`

 ---